 Powdery mildew can be confused with other powdery-type plant diseases.
 Downy mildew is one.
-It is usually more often brownish-gray than white and tends to attack the undersides of leaves.1 The phrase, "Downy mildew on the 'down' side," can help you remember this.
+It is usually more often brownish-gray than white and tends to attack the undersides of leaves.4 The phrase, "Downy mildew on the 'down' side," can help you remember this.
 Downy mildew is more active at cooler temperatures and higher moisture conditions than powdery mildew.

 Gray mold (Botrytis) is also sometimes confused with powdery mildew.
-It typically attacks berries, fruit, blossoms, especially during extended periods of mild drizzly weather.3 Gray mold often finishes off over-ripe berries at the end of the growing season.
+It typically attacks berries, fruit, blossoms, especially during extended periods of mild drizzly weather.5 Gray mold often finishes off over-ripe berries at the end of the growing season.

 Small white powdery spots on leaves are usually the first sign of powdery mildew.
 This white thready material is the mycelial stage of the fungus and is the stage that does the damage.
 As the weather turns cold, the mycelium may go dormant and overwinter in buds or other sheltered parts of the plant, or may form spore structures that burst open in late summer or fall in advance of winter rains.
 Spores can be released anytime during the growing season that conditions are favorable.
 This is usually between the 60 to 80 degree range.
-Temperatures much above 90 degrees can kill powdery mildew.1
+Temperatures much above 90 degrees can kill powdery mildew.2

 Keep an eye out for the first appearance of powdery mildew, as it is easier to prevent than eradicate once it is established.
 Caught early, removing a few infected leaves may keep it from getting a toehold.
-Seriously infected plants should be removed as soon as possible too.1
+Seriously infected plants should be removed as soon as possible too.

 Watch the thermometer.
 Grape researchers have determined that powdery mildew is most likely to become epidemic when temperatures between 70 and 85 degrees are maintained for six hours or more at a time, for three days in a row.
-Temperatures above 95 degrees for 12 continuous hours will often stop infestations.4 When the weather is mild, which is not uncommon during the mild summers of the Pacific Northwest, many plants will be vulnerable to attack.
+Temperatures above 95 degrees for 12 continuous hours will often stop infestations.6 When the weather is mild, which is not uncommon during the mild summers of the Pacific Northwest, many plants will be vulnerable to attack.
 Stay vigilant!

 Bar none, the best way to control powdery mildew is by using disease-resistant varieties.
 Whenever there is a choice, and there usually is, select disease-resistant varieties of whatever you are planning to grow.
 Resistant varieties of tomatoes, cucumbers, green beans and many other garden crops rarely get serious cases of powdery mildew.
 Resistant varieties of ornamentals including roses, crape myrtle, phlox and rhododendrons are also readily available.
 Look for them in seed catalogs, at nurseries, or online.

-- Apples - Red Delicious, Stayman, Winesap7
+- Apples - Resistant varieties include Red Delicious, Stayman Winesap, Enterprise, Pristine.8,9

 - Strawberries - Resistant varieties include Hood, Totem, Benton, Chandler.9,10